AlexandarDjordjevic/EasyCpp/README.md

 # EasyCpp

-This is the VS Code snippets extension for easy creating hpp, cpp (with or witout implemented pimpl idiom).
+This is the VS Code snippets extension for easy creating hpp, cpp (with or without implemented pimpl idiom).
 Also this snippets could be used to crate basic CMakeLists files.

 ## Usage